Penne, Tarn: Medieval fortified village

 According to the historical account on the Southwest Story web site, "the first reference to a castle in the village of Penne dates from 825 AD and its first known señor was Geoffroi, mentioned in 1096 in documents related to Raymond, Count of Toulouse".

 Throughout the Middle Ages (5th to 15th centuries) the site of Penne was of military strategic importance, being situated on the borders of the provinces of Albigeois, Quercy and Rouergue, with its fortress perched atop a cliff overlooking the River Aveyron.
 As such, it was frequently the target of attack, most notably during the Albigensian Crusade, a twenty-year military campaign (1209–1229) initiated by the King Philip II of France and the Roman Catholic Pope Innocent III.
-Ostensibly, the objective of the crusade was the elimination of all Cathars in Southern France, but this coincided with the French King's political ambition to annex the area to his northern territory.
+Ostensibly, the objective of the crusade was the elimination of all Cathars in Southern France, but this coincided with the French King's political ambition to annex this area to his northern territories.
 People who adhered to Catharic principles were held to be anti-Catholic heretics; as narrated by McCaffrey, "their treatment was savage and merciless – heretics and their sympathisers were often either slaughtered or burned alive at the stake".

 The castle remained in use, seeing repeated conflicts, such as the Hundred Years War (1337–1453) between England and France, as well as the French Wars of Religion (1562–1598) between Protestants and Roman Catholics during which it was partly destroyed.
 It was then abandoned for approximately 400 years.

 Interest in the village's architecture and history was re-ignited in 1902 when the castle was officially declared to be a monument historique of France, after which restoration of the ruins began; the work is still ongoing.
 The remains of the castle include the dungeon, the ramparts and a chapel.
 The Castle of Penne is open to the public from mid-February until mid-November each year, with educational events and pageants being performed in July and August.